ISOLDE-Project/selene-hardware/grlib/software/noelv/BSC_tests/injector_tests_template/README.md

-Just write whatever program you want on a folder inside of source, add it on the "bmarks" variable on the Makefile, while also adding the directory of the libraries your software requires on "incs" and on the .riscv recipe.

-The variables at the Makefile can also be used to program easily many things.
+This specific "safeti_axi" program is a template of traffic injection test using the SafeTI module integrated within the SELENE SoC.
+Details of the injection are detailed inside the Makefile under the "Experiment parameters" section.

+For more up-to-date information in relation with SafeTI drivers, checkout drivers/safeti/injector.c commentaries and source/safeti_axi/main.c example.

 ----------------------------------------------

 make clean
-When compiling we need to specify the experiments we launch, if not lines 13-19 in Makefile puts default values make pmu_ubench.riscv

-to run:

-After switching the BASE_ADDR in pmu_hw.h looks like the PMU is configured, However, need to check the counters since looks like something is weird
+Erase "build" folder.

 ----------------------------------------------
 Instructions:

+To compile library drivers to the "build" folder: make drivers_

-To compile the software:
+To compile the C code:
+  make elf

+To compile all:
-  make "source folder".riscv
+  make all

-To translate the riscv binary to srec and put it on the testbench directory: make "source folder".srec

-To decompile the riscv binary to assembler: make "source folder".dump

-To do everything (make sure there're no errors in the software or lack of libraries in the Makefile): make "source folder".

 To clean generated files by this Makefile: make clean